 VPNs are crucial for the protection of your personal and financial data while you’re using the internet.
 Unsecured networks put you at risk of being hacked, and a VPN will add a layer of encryption between you and those would-be thieves.
 It can also help you gain access to blocked or censored content if you’re in a country where certain things are censored – this is common in certain Asian countries.
 I personally use NordVPN and highly recommend them.
 They’re affordable and offer great plans and service.

 10) Is it safe to eat street food?

 Eating street food in Thailand carries a small risk, but that shouldn’t hold you back (and honestly, eating in a restaurant is not necessarily any better).
-The best tricks for safely eating street food are to eat at local mealtimes and go to stalls that are busy – that ensures you’ll get fresh food, which is much less likely to cause a problem.
+The best tricks for safely eating street food are to eat at local mealtimes and go to busy stalls – that ensures you’ll get fresh food, which is much less likely to cause a problem.

 11) How can I respect the local Thai culture?

-- Thais consider the feet to be dirty, and it’s extremely rude to point your feet, particularly the bottom of your feet, at people and at images of Buddha.
+- Thais consider the feet to be dirty, and it’s extremely rude to point your feet, particularly the bottom of your feet, at people, and images of Buddha.

 - Similarly, avoid using your feet to move or pick up objects, and do not step over people or even objects on the floor.